BeatrizCortes/Final-Grade-Project/README.md

 <br/>

 1. **First data visualization**
-   *In this section we check the primary information we had about the variants contained in Pandora: maf, common variants with the available datasets, info of the common variants, differenciation of populations capacity of this variants...*
+   *In this section we check the primary information we had about the variants contained in Pandora: maf, common variants with the available datasets, info of the common variants, differentiation of populations capacity of this variants...*

    <br/>